Last Updated on

 If you’re a beginner in the range hood business, something else you’ll need to know about under-cabinet range hoods is that they come in two major types; ducted and ductless alternatives.
-Ducted range hoods capture smokes and carry them through a duct to release them to the outside.
-These units are affordable, more efficient and easy to maintain than ductless alternatives.
+Ducted range hoods capture smokes and carries them through a duct to release them to the outside.
+These units are affordable, more efficient, and easy to maintain than ductless alternatives.

 When it comes to installing your under-cabinet kitchen exhaust fan, there are some factors you’ll need to keep in mind.
 First, you need to measure the height of your cabinets to determine the height of the range (remember they must be on the same level).

 Secondly, you need to measure the dimensions of your cooktop to determine the size of the range.
 Finally, you need to calculate the BTU of the electric/gas cooker you’re using.
 Most stoves produce about 700 BTU.
 So, for every 10 BTU, you need about 1 CFM of airflow.
 With these statistics, it will be easier for you to calculate the number of CFM your range hood will need to have.

 - These range hoods are stylish as they complement with the rest of your kitchen cabinetry.